RallypointOne/resource-guides/docs/ml-downscaling-naval.md

 has_toc: true
 ---

-# High-Resolution Environmental Forecasting in Naval Operations
+# High-Resolution Environmental Forecasting
-## A Survey Machine Learning Downscaling Architectures
+## A Survey of Machine Learning Downscaling Architectures

-Technical Assessment for SBIR N252-105
+Prepared by RallyPoint One LLC in support of phase 1 feasibility study for Navy SBIR N252-105: Machine Learning Downscaling Capability for Environmental Forecasts

 ---